Provably Faster Gradient Descent via Long Steps: Straightforward Stepsize Patterns

 where $\delta_k=f(x_k)-f(x_\star)$ denotes the objective gap.
 In this example, gradient descent spends all $t$ iterations moving straight forward in a line along the slope.
 So the descent achieved is just controlled by the objective's slope $\delta_0/D$ (squared) and the total length of steps taken $\sum_{i=0}^{t-1} h_i/L$.

 We say that a stepsize pattern $h$ is straightforward if its worst-case behavior (over all smooth functions, as defined in~\eqref{eq:value-function}) is no worse than this one-dimensional piecewise linear setting for $\delta$ small enough.
-Formally, we say that a stepsize pattern $h$ is \emph{straightforward} if for some $\Delta\in(0,1/2]$,
+Formally, we say that a stepsize pattern $h$ { of length $t$} is \emph{straightforward} if for some $\Delta\in(0,1/2]$,

 for any $L,D>0$.
-Our analysis of gradient descent with periodic long steps proceeds by:\\ {\it (i) Certifying $h$ is straightforward (able to be computer automated) see Theorem~\ref{thm:straightforward-certificate},\\ (ii) Solving a resulting recurrence, showing $\delta_{T}\leq \frac{LD^2}{\mathrm{avg}(h) T} + O(1/T^2)$ see Theorem~\ref{thm:straightforward-rates}.\\ } The second step is simpler, so we address it first.
-Additionally, we show the same factor of rate improvement $\mathrm{avg}(h)$ carries over to more structured domains like strongly convex optimization.
+Our analysis of gradient descent with long steps then proceeds by:\\ {\it (i) Certifying $h$ is straightforward (able to be computer automated) see Theorem~\ref{thm:straightforward-certificate},\\ (ii) Solving a resulting recurrence, showing $\delta_{T}\leq \frac{LD^2}{\mathrm{avg}(h) T} + O(1/T^2)$ see Theorem~\ref{thm:straightforward-rates}.\\ } The second step is simpler, so we address it first.
+Additionally, we show the same factor of guarantee improvement $\mathrm{avg}(h)$ carries over to more structured domains like strongly convex optimization.